Sebastian2nunez/Ventas/README.md

 Python pipeline to process **Bsale sales exports**, enrich them with product information (e.g., **SKU + cost**), compute key sales metrics (sales, cost, margin), and generate an **Excel report** with business-ready summaries.

-> Note: This repository is intended for a public portfolio.
-No personal identifiers (e.g., RUT, full names, emails, phone numbers) should be included in the data.

----

 ## What you get